threefoldfoundation/threefold_data/content/blog/tomochain_threefold/tomochain_threefold.md

 ---
+id: threefold_foundation
-title: "TomoChain & ThreeFold: Joining forces to decentralize Cloud Computing &  TomoChain Masternodes."
+title: TomoChain & ThreeFold: Joining forces to decentralize Cloud Computing &  TomoChain Masternodes.
-author: Sacha
-author_image: sacha.jpg
-tags: partner, news, tech, decentralization
+tags: [partners]
+image: ./tomochain_threefold.jpg
+excerpt: [TomoChain](https://tomochain.com) will invite their developer community and anyone interested in contributing to the TomoChain Blockchain, to connect and use the Threefold Grid.
+By deploying their Masternodes and workloads on the ThreeFold Grid, their developers will benefit from a more decentralized and affordable cloud offering and benefit from the autonomous execution of their workloads via ThreeFold’s [Smart Contract for IT](https://sdk.threefold.io/#/smart_contract).
+image_caption: This week marks a big step in the history of TomoChain and ThreeFold as both organizations join forces to work towards a common vision of a more sustainable and decentralized world.
+authors: [sacha_obeegadoo]
-published_at: 2020-5-20
+created: 2020-5-20
-post_image: tomochain_threefold.jpeg
 ---

 _This week marks a big step in the history of TomoChain and ThreeFold as both organizations join forces to work towards a common vision of a more sustainable and decentralized world._